ibm-cloud-docs/Db2whc/migr_faq.md

 {: #q_test_period}

-### IBM Driven Upgrade

-{: #ibm_driven_upgrade}

-For IBM-driven upgrades performed during the scheduled maintenance window, the testing period does not apply.
-The system will transition directly into billing upon completion of the upgrade.

 ### Customer Initiated Upgrade via Self-Service Upgrade Tool

 {: #customer_initiated_upgrade}

 After successfully creating the new system (Step 1), you have a 14-day period to test and complete the final upgrade process (Step 3).
 The trial end date will be displayed, and once the 14-day period is over, billing for the new instance will automatically begin.
 If the prior system has not been deleted by this point, it will also continue to incur charges.

+### IBM Driven Upgrade

+{: #ibm_driven_upgrade}

+For IBM-driven upgrades performed during the scheduled maintenance window, the testing period does not apply.

 ## What should I do if I encounter an error during any of the steps?
 {: #q_error}